What is genital herpes?

 Living with genital herpes:

-You are most likely to spread HSV when you have a sore or blister during either a primary or recurrent outbreak.
-But many people who have genital herpes have time periods (a week before and a week after an outbreak) when they can spread the virus even though they do not have blisters or sores present.
-Some people can spread the infection when they do not recognize that they have a genital herpes sore or when they have symptoms (such as painful urination) that are not typical of genital herpes.
+You are most likely to spread herpes when you have a herpes sore or blister.
+But many people have time periods (a week before and a week after an outbreak) when they can still spread the virus even though they don't have symptoms.

 - Flu-like symptoms, such as fever, headache, and muscle aches.
 These symptoms usually get better within a week.

-- Tingling, burning, itching, and redness at the site where an outbreak is about to occur (prodrome).
+- Tingling, burning, itching, and redness at the site where an outbreak is about to occur.

 - Painful, itchy blisters on the penis, on the vulva, or inside the vagina.
 Blisters may also appear on the anus, buttocks, thighs, or scrotum, either alone or in clusters.
 They may be barely noticeable or as large as a coin.